Utah vs. Colorado NCAA Football Odds, Plays and Insights | November 26, 2021

 Colorado Stats and Trends

+- Colorado has played 11 games, with five wins against the spread.

-- This year, the Buffaloes won ATS in their only game as an underdog of 23.5 points or more.
+- The Buffaloes covered the spread in their only game when underdogs by 24 points or more.

-- Colorado has gone over the point total in 40% of its opportunities this year (four times over 10 games with a set point total).
+- Colorado has eclipsed the over/under in 40% of its opportunities this season (four times in 10 games with a set point total).

-- Colorado is 3-0 against the spread and 3-1 overall when the team records more than 22.3 points.
+- Colorado is 3-0 against the spread and 3-1 overall in games when it puts up more than 22.3 points.

-- Colorado is 2-1 against the spread and 3-1 overall when the team picks up over 341 yards.
+- Colorado is 2-1 against the spread and 3-1 overall when the team amasses over 341.0 yards.

 - The Buffaloes have turned the ball over seven times, five fewer times than the Utes have forced turnovers (12).